c4arl0s/SingletonClass/README.md

 # The UIApplication Object

 - Every iOS app has exactly one instance of UIApplication. (or, very rarely, a subclass of UIApplication).
-- Every iOS app has exactly one instance of UIApplication (or, very rarely, a subclass of UIApplication).
 - When the app is launch the system calls a function named: **UIApplicationMain(_:_:_:_:)**.
 # - **UIApplicationMain(_:_:_:_:)** creates an Singleton UIApplication object.
 - After you access the object UIApplication with the method shared class method.